Chartres City

-City City in Centre-Val de Loire, France with cathedral
+City in Centre-Val de Loire, France with cathedral

 Night illuminations and the soaring stained-glass windows draw pilgrims and architecture buffs to Chartres Cathedral; wander timbered streets, visit local markets and try regional cheeses.

-Why Visit Chartres? #
+Why Visit Chartres?#

 Famous for one of Europe’s finest Gothic cathedrals, this cathedral town draws visitors seeking art, history and serene streets.
 The Cathédrale Notre-Dame de Chartres is renowned for its medieval stained-glass windows and intact labyrinth, while narrow timbered lanes and weekly markets reveal the town’s slower rhythms.
 Evenings during the Chartres en Lumières festival add an extra dimension as historic façades are illuminated for thoughtful nighttime strolls.

-Top Things to Do in Chartres
+Best Things to Do in Chartres#

-All Attractions ›- Chartres Cathedral - Gothic cathedral renowned for its medieval stained glass and labyrinth floor.
+Chartres Cathedral - Gothic cathedral renowned for its medieval stained glass and labyrinth floor.

-- Old Town and timber-framed houses - Wander cobbled streets past half-timbered houses, cafés and riverside quays.
+Old Town and timber-framed houses - Wander cobbled streets past half-timbered houses, cafés and riverside quays.

-- Maison Picassiette - Unique mosaic-covered house by Raymond Isidore, entirely decorated with glass and ceramics.
+Maison Picassiette - Unique mosaic-covered house by Raymond Isidore, entirely decorated with glass and ceramics.

-- Les Boves (underground tunnels) - Medieval chalk tunnels beneath the town offering atmospheric guided tours and history.
+Les Boves (underground tunnels) - Medieval chalk tunnels beneath the town offering atmospheric guided tours and history.

-- Centre International du Vitrail - Center explaining stained-glass techniques with workshops and rotating exhibitions for visitors.
+Centre International du Vitrail - Center explaining stained-glass techniques with workshops and rotating exhibitions for visitors.

-- Musée des Beaux-Arts de Chartres - Small fine-arts museum showcasing local painters and decorative arts collections.
+Musée des Beaux-Arts de Chartres - Small fine-arts museum showcasing local painters and decorative arts collections.

-- Versailles - Opulent palace and gardens reachable by train, perfect for a grand day excursion.
+Versailles - Opulent palace and gardens reachable by train, perfect for a grand day excursion.

-- Château de Chambord - World-famous Loire château with rooftop walkways and vast Renaissance architecture.
+Château de Chambord - World-famous Loire château with rooftop walkways and vast Renaissance architecture.

-Best Time to Visit Chartres #
+Best Time to Visit Chartres#

 Chartres is nicest in spring and early autumn when temperatures are pleasant for strolling between the cathedral, old town, and gardens.
 Summers are warmer and busier; winters are crisp and quieter.